rotemmairon/SIFTSE/README.md

 # SIFTSE

-This is a Matlab implementation of the model for human scanpath estimation suggested in the following paper:
+This code is a Matlab implementation for the model suggested in "Semantically-based human scanpath estimation with hmms" (Liu, Huiying, Dong Xu, Qingming Huang, Wen Li, Min Xu, and Stephen Lin, In ICCV 2013).
+The code has been tested on the datasets JUDD and NUSEF, using the Smith-Waterman sequence alignment algorithm with the following results:

-Liu, Huiying, Dong Xu, Qingming Huang, Wen Li, Min Xu, and Stephen Lin.
-"Semantically-based human scanpath estimation with hmms."
-In Proceedings of the IEEE International Conference on Computer Vision, pp. 3232-3239.
-2013.
+JUDD